Q-Zee/q-zee.github.io/README.md

 ## What to expect from the Q-Zee site

-Q-Zee aims at making Quantum Annealing solvers more accessible to anyone by sharing its own experience.
-The hope is that if you know how to use a spreadsheet for solving your day-to-day optimization "puzzles", you should be able to harness Quantum Annealing.
+Q-Zee aims at making Quantum Annealing solvers more accessible and as simple as possible to anyone by sharing its own experience, through code, examples and training on methodologies.

 Q-Zee will be listening to anyone interested in this work and more specifically what they wish to learn.